amygoldlist/amygoldlist.github.io/_posts/2022-03-24-Jigsaw-Puzzle-Problem.md

 </h5>

-One conclusion is “Amy\!
-You have too much time on your hands\!
+One conclusion is “Amy!
+You have too much time on your hands!
 Don’t you have enough actual work to do?”
 I do, but sometimes it can be fun and satisfying to take a small question, and expand it to a larger question.
 Did I learn something about jigsaw puzzles?
-Probably not, but I did have a lot of fun\!
+Probably not, but I did have a lot of fun!

-But look at what we did here\!
+But look at what we did here!
 We asked a simple question, and then expressed it mathematically.
 We took that mathematical question, and used simulation to come up with a hypothesis.
-We then used soem basic counting and probabilities to come up with a parametric answer - that is, an equation where we just had to sub in \(n\).
+We then used some basic counting and probabilities to come up with a parametric answer - that is, an equation where we just had to sub in $n$.

 I hope you enjoyed.